rosmo-robot/rosmo-robot.github.io/build.md

     industry and taught in many classrooms.

 Other languages include C and C++.
-There may be other languages that can also work with the ESP32 microprocessor in the Rosmo.
+There may be other languages that can also work with the ESP32 microprocessor in Rosmo.

 Here are some primary features of the Rosmo Robot